inventonater/android-ble-hid/README.md

-# Android BLE HID Peripheral
+# Inventonater HID

-This project implements an Android application that functions as a Bluetooth Low Energy (BLE) Human Interface Device (HID) peripheral, allowing your Android device to be used as a wireless mouse or keyboard for other devices like computers, tablets, or smart TVs.
+This project implements an Android application that functions as a Bluetooth Low Energy (BLE) Human Interface Device (HID), allowing your Android device to be used as a wireless mouse or keyboard for other devices like computers, tablets, or smart TVs.

 ## Prerequisites